Last Updated on

 Is There Anything Else to Drink at a Wassail Other than Sweet Cider?

 Have you tried Virtue Cider’s Brut cider?
 Like all of their offerings, nothing is overly sweet.
 Even if you aren’t a cider drinker, you need to give it a try.
 If you don’t like cider, bring your own drinks.
+Or, you could find out what kind of grapes and wines are made in Michigan.

 Interested in seeing more of what a winter wassail festival entails?
 Check out my YouTube video above.